A strip steak marinated in garlic, brown sugar, oyster sauce, and more, this Vietnamese Steak is a deliciously balanced mix of sweet and savory notes.

 Instructions

-- Place the strip steaks in a resealable plastic baggie.
-Combine the crushed garlic, brown sugar, oyster sauce, fish sauce, sesame oil, and low sodium soy sauce in a small bowl.
-Stir well, then pour into the plastic baggie.
-Press out the air and seal the bag tight.
+- Place the strip steaks in a resealable plastic bag.
+Combine the crushed garlic, brown sugar, oyster sauce, fish sauce, sesame oil, and low-sodium soy sauce in a small bowl.
+Stir well, then pour into the plastic bag.
+Press out the air and seal the bag tightly.
 Let the meat sit on the counter for 30 minutes or until it comes to room temperature.

-- Place the marinated steaks in the pan and let sear for 2 minutes.
-Flip the steaks and turn off the stove-top heat.
-Return the pan to the oven, and let cook for 4 to 6 minutes, until steaks reach desired done-ness.
-Let rest for 5 to 10 minutes before serving.
+- Place the marinated steaks in the pan and let them sear for 2 minutes.
+Flip the steaks and turn off the stovetop heat.
+Return the pan to the oven and let cook for 4 to 6 minutes, until the steaks reach the desired doneness.
+Let the steaks rest for 5 to 10 minutes before serving.

 Nutrition